MarkaMorozova/Tactile-Imagery/README.md

 # Tactile Imagery
-This repository contains notebooks and data to generate final figures from the article XXX.
-We aimed to study the changes in the sensory processing of tactile (vibrational) stimuli during Tactile Imagery.
+This repository contains notebooks and data to generate final figures.
+The aim of the study is to investigate the modulatory effects of mental tactile imagery on somatosensory processing.

 ## Repository Structure
 - [8-sec tactile stimulation&imagery.ipynb](https://github.com/MarkaMorozova/Tactile-Imagery/blob/main/1.%208-sec%20tactile%20stimulation%26imagery.ipynb): notebook to analyze Event-Related Desynchronizations (ERD) in response to 8-second Tactile Stimulation (TS) and Tactile Imagery (TI) epochs (learning of TI)